 Serve a mixture of optical, copper and radio (broadband) final customer connections to the same optical access system, with simplified remote electronics?

+Support digital and/or analogue transmission of Radio Frequency signals for current and future wireless/mobile services?

+Coordinate optical access systems and external systems in an end-to-end fashion for low-latency services?

+Support non-access applications of optical access technology through coordination with or joint projects with other groups?

-Support digital and/or analogue transmission of Radio Frequency signals for current and future wireless/mobile services?What enhancements to existing Recommendations are needed to improve interoperability between Optical Network Unit (ONU) and Optical Line Terminal (OLT)?
+What enhancements to existing Recommendations are needed to improve interoperability between Optical Network Unit (ONU) and Optical Line Terminal (OLT)?

 What new or enhancements to existing Recommendations are needed to: